sambit2/sambit2.github.io/publications.md

 ## 2021
 <img src="../img/journal-article.png" height="20px">
-Sambit Praharaj, Maren Scheffel, Hendrik Drachsler, Marcus Specht. *Literature Review on Co-Located Collaboration Modeling Using Multimodal Learning Analytics---Can We Go the Whole Nine Yards?*, to be published in <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=4620076">IEEE Transactions in Learning Technologies Journal</a>.
-Access link coming soon in July!
+Sambit Praharaj, Maren Scheffel, Hendrik Drachsler, Marcus Specht. *Literature Review on Co-Located Collaboration Modeling Using Multimodal Learning Analytics---Can We Go the Whole Nine Yards?*<a href="https://dx.doi.org/10.1109/TLT.2021.3097766">, published in <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=4620076">IEEE Transactions in Learning Technologies Journal</a>.
+It will soon be part of Volume 14 Issue 3!

 <img src="../img/journal-article.png" height="20px">
 Sambit Praharaj, Maren Scheffel, Marcel Schmitz, Marcus Specht, Hendrik Drachsler. *Towards Automatic Collaboration Analytics for Group Speech Data Using Learning Analytics*, published in <a href="https://www.mdpi.com/journal/sensors">MDPI Sensors Journal</a> Special Issue <a href="https://www.mdpi.com/journal/sensors/special_issues/sdei">"From Sensor Data to Educational Insights"</a>.
 The Open access article can be downloaded by anyone using this <a href="https://doi.org/10.3390/s21093156">link</a>